Reasons for Reading

 RSS

-Abstract.–The values of the normal-component spin observables, Ay, P and, DNN supplemented here with the double-scattering spin (polarization) transfer coefficients Dij in the (p,p’) reactions.
-Measurements with the polarized beam, normal to the scattering plane, usually provide the cross-section d…
+Abstract.–The values of the normal-component spin observables, Ay, P and DNN , are supplemented here with the double-scattering spin (polarization) transfer coefficients Dij in the (p,p’) reactions.
+Measurements with the polarized beam, normal to the scattering plane, usually provide the cross-sect…

 Published: 31.10.2024